-Proposals should be between 200-500 words and include the author’s name, institution, and contact information.
-The deadline for submission is September 1, 2012.
-Notification of acceptance for presentation will be given by September 21, 2012.
+Proposals should be between 200-500 words and should include the author’s name, institution, and contact information.
+The deadline for submission is September 1, 2015.
+Notification of acceptance for presentation will be given by September 21, 2015.
 Authors of accepted papers will be required to submit a 100 word précis for the program posted on the web.
 A maximum of three papers will be selected for the session.

-Proposals should clearly state the topic to be developed in the paper, the conclusion as currently envisioned, and the approach to the subject that will be taken.
+Proposals should clearly state the topic to be developed in the paper, the approach that will be taken, and the conclusion as currently envisioned.
 Instead of an individual paper, you may wish to propose a panel on which three speakers would each speak for about twenty minutes on a common topic.
 You may also wish to propose a team of two persons who propose the same topic from two different points of view.
 Please articulate in the proposal any audio-visual support required.
-Recall that CTSA policy limits presenters to one speaking role on the convention program, with the exception of underrepresented constituencies.
+Recall that CTSA policy limits presenters to one speaking role on the convention program, with the exception of underrepresented constituencies, not including presentations made to the Women’s Consultation on Constructive Theology.
+A new CTSA rule stipulates that a member may not present more than two years in a row.
 Presenters should ordinarily be CTSA members in good standing.
-Please send proposals to Marian Maskulak at firstname.lastname@example.org.
+Please send proposals as an email attachment in a Word document to Si Hendry, SJ at firstname.lastname@example.org.